wapcaplet/pasta/README.rst

 ---------------

 - Proper load/save of files from disk into the editor
-- Render on pause between keystrokes, rather than on each keystroke
 - Render async so editing is not interrupted while render is generated
 - Allow customizing editor language, keybinding, theme etc.